Santander Logo

 Santander Logo 2018-present

-The developers made the logo in the negative, like a photographic film.
-They changed the colors in places: everything that was red turned white and vice versa.
-Therefore, the background and the oval are now white, and the inscription is crimson.
-They also worked on the font: they removed the serifs, added width, evenness, and smoothness to the letters.
-At “t,” half of the crossbar was cut off (on the left side); at “a,” the tail and upper part were shortened.
+The developers made the logo negative, like a film.
+They changed the colors: everything that was red became white and vice versa.
+Therefore, the background and oval are now white, and the inscription is raspberry.
+They also worked on the font: removed the serifs and added width, evenness, and smoothness to the letters.
+The letter “t” was cut in half (on the left side), and the letter “a” was shortened in the tail and top part.

 Font and Colors